 The roller marks may be more or less visible depending on several factors.
 Roll or sheet paper share the exact same paper path but have different loading behaviour.

-Roller indentation marks are visible only when raking light is shone across the surface of the paper.
+Roller indentation marks are visible only when raking light is shone across the surface of the paper, casting shadows.
 Diffused or straight-on illumination obscures the problem entirely.
 Glossy media may make the issue more obvious because their inherent sheen is reflective and any distortion becomes very obvious when there is glare.

 My initial encounter with roller marks was with my very first Canon printer, an iPF5000.
 During the weeks of troubleshooting with Canon technicians, I discovered that the rollers had been redesigned in the replacement model, iPF5100.
-They were the same overall dimensions but of a slightly different shape which gave them far more stability in operation, and we found avoided marking softer papers.
+They were the same overall dimensions but of a slightly different shape which gave them far more stability in operation, which we found to avoid marking softer papers.
 We were thus able to make a little Frankenstein by putting parts for an iPF5100 into an iPF5000 and the printer worked brilliantly.
-So while I was already well-aware of such issues, roller marks on my iPF8100 escaped me for years until I pulled old prints out of a drawer and inspected them after learning it shared the same pinch rollers as the iPF8400, to give you an idea of how subtle the issue can be.
+So while I was already well-aware and hypersensitive to such issues, roller marks caused by my iPF8100 escaped me for years until I pulled old prints out of a drawer and inspected them after learning it shared the same pinch rollers as the iPF8400.
+This should give you an idea of how subtle the issue can be.
 I don’t care if anyone says they have never noticed such a thing.
-I won’t believe it until I test the printers for myself, and thoroughly studied their paper handling mechanisms.
+I won’t believe it until I test the printers for myself and thoroughly studied their paper handling mechanisms.

 Some might say that these issues may go away when you mount the print to stiff board or an aluminium composite panel, or that it is not really visible when framed under glazing, or that you should choose a different paper that marks less easily.
-It didn’t help in my case, and anyway it’s wholly unnecessary to explain why this is a disaster in the pursuit of making finely-crafted prints.
+It didn’t help in my case, and anyway it’s wholly unnecessary to explain why this is not always a possible solution in the pursuit of making finely-crafted prints.
 Everyone has different print mounting and display requirements.